 Start by making the peanut butter icing.
 The longer this icing gets to sit the lighter and fluffier it tastes.
 I usually make it a day ahead and leave it sit on the counter overnight.
 But no worries if you don’t have time to make it that far in advance it will still taste great.

 The cake is pretty simple.
 Place your wet and dry ingredients in separate bowls.
 Mix the wet ingredients and then add your dry slowing as you stir.
-I did not use an electric mixer for this cake I mixed everything with a whisk.
+I did not use an Hand Mixer for this cake I mixed everything with a Whisk.
 If you do use an electric mixer do so on low speed.

-Once the batter has been thoroughly mixed place it in two 9” round cake pans that have been sprayed with non-stick release spray and then lightly floured.
+Once the batter has been thoroughly mixed place it in two 9-Inch Round Cake Pans that have been sprayed with non-stick release spray and then lightly floured.
 Bake cake at 350° for 22-25 minutes.